‘Check the boot.” “Where was he going?” “What a weird place to wipe out.”

 From the ghoulish requests to see his body to the amateur crime scene investigators and forensic pathologists popping up on social media, it is apparent that we have experienced perfidy of such magnitude that our only recourse to our powerlessness is to create stories that allow us to make sense of a confusing world and invert the cause of the problem.

 This is nothing new.
-Each generation has its own “fake moon landing”.
+Each generation has its own fake moon landing.
 Jimmy Hoffa, a trade union leader in the US who was allegedly so deep in mafia pockets he was stitched into the inner seam, disappeared in 1975 and was declared dead in 1982.
 His body has never been recovered.
 He continues to make appearances here and there.
 Allegedly.
-Rapper and actor Tupac Shakur was fatally shot in 1996 on one of the busiest and well-lit street in the world, yet every few years he pops up in Cuba.
+Rapper and actor Tupac Shakur was fatally shot in 1996 as he was leaving a Las Vagas casino, yet every few years he apparently pops up in Cuba.

 There’s another reason Watson’s death has and will continue to inspire conspiracy theories.
 The allegations against him have been in the public domain for so long that many of us are searching for reasons he and his associates went unpunished for so long.
 It’s tempting to think that there’s something nefarious behind his death.
 Perhaps some of the theories doing the rounds will help shed some light on the subject and bring to book some of those at the centre of the ever-unravelling blight that is state capture.
 Perhaps.